randor12/DjangoReactBoilerplate-Example/README.md

 ## Updates

-The original code was updated to include a sign up page.
-This was originally not included in the code.
+This was updated to now include a Sign Up page.
+This was not initially included in the tutorial, but is in this boilerplate.

 The primary dashboard page also collects all the information required and is able to display `whoami` information on load of the new dashboard.
 This can be updated further in the future to be used as the official "home page" for whatever